bluebirds-blue-jay/collection/README.md

 # Collection

 Async ready array like class.
-Provides additional methods on top of native arrays in order to ease asynchronous work.
+Offers most array methods, plus a bunch of async iterations and some common Lodash methods out of the box.

 ## Requirements